 Mailgun — Customizable Email API for Developers

 Mailgun is a powerful transactional email service designed specifically for developers who need to build custom email infrastructure.
+Among developer-friendly email tools, it stands out for the depth of control it provides over every aspect of the sending process.

 It provides a robust API that allows you to integrate email functionality directly into your applications and websites, giving you complete control over your email sending process.